meleu/tdd-ruby/README.md

 With AIs writing code much faster than humans, such activity becomes cheaper.
 This leads me to a conclusion that **the real value is less in the code, and more in the tests**.
 Your ability to convert real world requirements into executable tests will make you more productive and a valuable professional.

-### Why Minitest?

-1. you only have to know Ruby to use Minitest
-2. it comes with the Ruby Standard Library

-When I first tried to learn about testing in Ruby I was influenced by the information that most job opportunities require RSpec.
-Then I noticed I spent more energy learning the "RSpec language" than the principles of TDD.
-I didn't enjoy the experience and I hope you don't feel this pain too.

-Just keep in mind that with the testing principles you'll learn here, you'll be able to easily apply with RSpec, if you need to.

 ## What you should expect